Chicken Afritada

 Kashmiri Pulao

-From northern India, this sweet and mild pulao includes dried fruits like raisins and apricots, nuts like almonds and cashews, and is often flavored with saffron for a yellow color and distinct aroma.
+This sweet and mild pulao from northern India includes dried fruits like raisins and apricots and nuts like almonds and cashews.
+It is often flavored with saffron for a yellow color and distinct aroma.

 Middle Eastern Pulao